p1ratrulezzz/mtproxy-server-linux/README.md

 ```

-Note: you should edit the file /etc/init.d/mtproxy and set your own directory/seed/port if you're an experienced user.
+Note: you should edit the file /etc/init.d/mtproxy and set your own seed and port.

 7. Test your installation
 * Using telegram desktop client which can be downloaded from https://github.com/telegramdesktop/tdesktop/releases